Charles Dunne: Motherwell

 Having missed four months of the 2018–19 season with a groin injury, in September 2019 Dunne suffered a similar problem which was found to require surgery and at least four months out; he underwent a rehabilitation programme across the winter (alongside teammate David Turnbull who was recovering from a knee operation) but was unable to resume playing before the season was halted in March 2020 due to the COVID-19 pandemic in Scotland.
 Three months later he signed an extension of his contract with the club to run to the end of the calendar year in order to prove his fitness.

 On 27 June 2020, Dunne signed a new short-term contract with Motherwell, until December 2020, before extending his contract with the club again on 1 February 2021 until the end of the 2020–21 season.

 St Mirren

-On 2 June 2021, St Mirren announced the signing of Dunne to a two-year contract.
+Dunne signed a two-year contract with St Mirren in June 2021.
+St Mirren announced in May 2023 that Dunne would be leaving at the end of that contract, but a few weeks later he signed a one-year contract with the club.
+Dunne was released by the club at the end of the season; however, in September 2024, St Mirren signed Dunne, on a new contract until January 2025, due to injuries in the squad.

+Coleraine

+In February 2025 he joined Coleraine.